department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply/help.md

 <div itemprop="acceptedAnswer" itemscope itemtype="http://schema.org/Answer">
 <div itemprop="text">

-Many VSOs provide their services free of charge, but they may ask you to pay them back for unusual expenses.
-However, VA-accredited claims agents and attorneys may charge for their services.
+Generally, no individual or organization may charge you a fee to help you file your initial application for benefits.
+They may charge you for unusual expenses.
+And, VA-accredited claims agents and attorneys may charge for their services after VA has made a decision about your claim.
 Make sure you ask up front what, if any, fees you’ll be charged.
 If you believe you were charged a fee that’s too high by a claims agent or attorney, you can challenge it.
 [Find out more in the “How to Challenge a Fee” guide](https://www.va.gov/OGC/docs/Accred/HowtoChallengeaFee.pdf).

 </div>
 </div>